-Probably the biggest benefit of improving your attic ventilation is that it will help keep your whole house cooler because you don’t have a sweltering inferno in your attic.
+Another large benefit of improving your attic ventilation is that it will help keep your whole house cooler because you don’t have a sweltering inferno in your attic.

 I have been in attics during home inspections where I felt like I was going to pass out, as if I was going into a sauna.
 As you can imagine, this not only makes your interior hotter, but it also makes your air conditioning run harder and longer that normal.

 And just like a roof, a very hot attic can prematurely age your air conditioning system.

 The standard life expectancy for an air conditioner is about 15 years.
 But if it abused, poorly maintained, and runs hard due to a hot attic, it may only last several years.

-A cooler attic will also help reduce your electricity bill if your a/c doesn’t have to run as long.
+A cooler attic will also help reduce your electricity bill if your A/C doesn’t have to run as long.

 Another benefit of a properly ventilated attic is that it can help prevent ice damming.

 Basically, if you see icicles growing along the edge of your roof, you have a type of ice dam.
 The ice dam will prevent melting snow from properly draining down the roof and into the gutter.

 This backed up water can leak into the house, causing ceiling damage, drywall warping, and may lead to mold problems.
 A bad ice dam can also tear off roof shingles, and destroy gutters.

 The biggest cause of ice dams is lack of ventilation and insulation in the attic.
 If there is improper ventilation, then rising heat from the home’s interior will leak into the attic and stay there.
 This trapped attic heat will cause snow to melt on the upper roof, leading to ice dams (as the water freezes towards the lower roof or eaves).

 A large health problem with a poorly ventilated attic is possible moisture buildup and mold growth.
 Moisture occurs when cool and warm air meet, which can happen during hot or cold weather.

 If the attic is hot, and the home’s interior is cool, when these two air masses meet, water droplets can form inside the attic — water on the roof sheathing, rafters, drywall, insulation, and ceiling joists.